realworldocaml/book/other-notes/00-outline.md

 ### [OCaml for Scientists](http://www.ffconsultancy.com/products/ocaml_for_scientists/index.html)

-This book is written in 2005 for a scientific programmer seeking relief from FORTRAN and C++, and includes examples on building numerical code and OpenGL-based visualisation using OCaml.
+This book was written in 2005 by a scientific computing programmer seeking relief from FORTRAN and C++, and includes examples on building numerical code and OpenGL-based visualisation using OCaml.
 The book is self-published and expensive (£85), and is also not as well-rounded as our proposed ``Real World OCaml''.
 We also describe how to build scalable concurrent network services, use database bindings, build foreign-function interfaces, and use the Core